gchq/gaffer-doc/docs/development-guide/example-deployment/using-the-api.md

     or excluded.

 Taking the example from the previous section we will demonstrate general filtering on a query.
-As before, the query returns the node `v1` and any edges associated with it.
+As before, the query returns the vertex `v1` and any edges associated with it.
 We will now filter it to include only edges where the weight is over a certain value.
-In this scenario it is analogous to asking, *"get all the `Created` edges on node `v1` that have a `weight` greater than 0.3"*.
+In this scenario it is analogous to asking, *"get all the `Created` edges on vertex `v1` that have a `weight` greater than 0.3"*.

 === "Filter Query"